antonw-88/GICSP/README.md

 *NOTE: This guide is written from the point-of-view of someone with a SysAdmin/InfoSec/Networking background.
 This may affect its relevance for individuals with other backgrounds.*
 **_NOTE2: Keep in mind that I'm not an OT professional.
 While I have written down some descriptions(for example for OT protocols), don't assume complete correctness of these descriptions.
 Verify yourself._**
+**_NOTE3: After first iteration has been completed, this repo will be open for push requests.
+If you see something that should be improved, please do so._**

 ## Reference Manual Overview